Aziz-ur-Rehman11/Spam-Non-Spam-Email-Text-Classification-SVC-Random-Forest-KNN-K-Clustering/README.md

 Visualizations of confusion matrices and a bar graph comparing the metrics are included to help interpret the results.

 ## Conclusion
-This project demonstrates the effectiveness of various traditional machine learning algorithms for spam email classification.
+This project demonstrates the effectiveness of various traditional machine-learning algorithms for spam email classification.
 The results highlight the best-performing algorithm for this task.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- [Kaggle](https://www.kaggle.com) for providing the dataset.
-- Scikit-learn documentation for guidance on implementing various machine learning algorithms.